tenzir/tenzir/web/docs/operators/slice.md

 slice 1:-1
 ```

-Return every second event from the tenth:
+Return every second event starting from the tenth:

 ```
 slice 10::2